leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/6brooksind_intertextuality_and_narrative_design_framework_brooks.md

 ---
-UID: "6BrooksIND"
-Title: "Intertextuality and Narrative Design Framework"
-Author: "Brooks"
+Author: Brooks
-Date: "27/08/2024"
+Date: 27/08/2024
+ELEMENT: STRUCTURE
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
-Summary: "Narratives reference and respond to other works to create a network of meaning that influence reader's understanding of the plot."
+Summary: Narratives reference and respond to other works to create a network of meaning that influence reader's understanding of the plot.
+Title: Intertextuality and Narrative Design Framework
+UID: 6BrooksIND
 ---
 ### Title: **Brooks's Intertextuality and Narrative Design Framework**